 Let’s take a look at the different things bees collect and bring back to the hive.
-Each one fills a need for the bee family.
-The amount needed of each one depends on the status of each individual colony.
+Each one fills a need for the family.
+But, the amount needed of each one depends on the status of each individual colony.

 - Plant nectar

 Pollen is collected from blooming plants.
-Dry pollen is mixed with salvia and pushed onto the pollen basket on the bee’s rear legs.
-These colorful pollen balls are brought back to the hive and stored in honeycomb cells.
+Dry pollen grains are mixed with salvia and pushed onto the pollen basket on the bee’s hind legs – (scopa or corbiculae).

 Brood rearing starts in late December/January.
 This is a time when little pollen would be available in the field – even if the bees could fly in the cold weather.